 Housing costs in Santa Ana are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Santa Ana is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Santa Ana isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Santa Ana are a mix of both white- and blue-collar jobs.
 Overall, Santa Ana is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Santa Ana who work in maintenance occupations (11.49%), office and administrative support (11.24%), and sales jobs (9.71%).

 The per capita income in Santa Ana in 2018 was $20,867, which is low income relative to California, and lower middle income relative to the rest of the US.
 This equates to an annual income of $83,468 for a family of four.
 However, Santa Ana contains both very wealthy and poor people as well.